-This Proxy Statement is furnished to the stockholders of ArcBest Corporation ("ArcBest" or the "Company"), formerly known as Arkansas Best Corporation, in connection with the solicitation of proxies on behalf of the ArcBest Board of Directors (the "Board") to be voted at the Company's Annual Meeting of Stockholders (the "2016 Annual Meeting") to be held on Tuesday, April 26, 2016 at 8:00 a.m.
+This Proxy Statement is furnished to the stockholders of ArcBest Corporation ("ArcBest" or the "Company") in connection with the solicitation of proxies on behalf of the ArcBest Board of Directors (the "Board") to be voted at the Company's Annual Meeting of Stockholders (the "2017 Annual Meeting") to be held on Tuesday, May 2, 2017 at 8:00 a.m.
 (CDT) at the principal offices of the Company for the purposes set forth in this Proxy Statement.
-This Proxy Statement, the Notice of Annual Meeting, the related proxy card, and the 2015 Annual Report on Form 10-K to Stockholders are being mailed to stockholders beginning on or about March 21, 2016.
+This Proxy Statement, the Notice of Annual Meeting, the related proxy card, and the 2016 Annual Report to Stockholders are being mailed to stockholders beginning on or about March 24, 2017.
 ArcBest's principal place of business is at 3801 Old Greenwood Road, Fort Smith, Arkansas 72903, and its telephone number is 479-785-6000.